-- Key management personnel, close family members of key management personnel, and all entities which are controlled, significantly influenced by, or for which significant voting power is held by key management personnel or their close family members; - Associates.
+Key management personnel, close family members of key management personnel, and all entities which are controlled, significantly influenced by, or for which significant voting power is held by key management personnel or their close family members.

-SLI has several business relationships with related parties, in addition to those with SGLAH, SGLRI, SGL SE and SCOR SE as noted above.
+SLI has several business relationships with related parties, in addition to those noted above.
 Transactions with such parties are made in the ordinary course of business and on substantially the same terms and conditions including interest rates and collateral as those prevailing at the same time for comparable transactions with other parties.

-For more information on transactions with related parties refer to Note 28 in the 2018 Financial Statements.
+For more information on transactions with related parties refer to Note 30 in the 2020 Financial Statements.